Azure/azure-sdk-for-java/sdk/monitor/azure-monitor-query/LargeLogQuery.md

 data returned may exceed the stated limits.
 One approach for overcoming these limits is to split the queries into multiple smaller queries using different time ranges.

-**Disclaimer:** This approach of spliting data retrieval into smaller queries is good when dealing with a few GBs of data or a few millions of records per hour.
+**Disclaimer:** This approach of splitting data retrieval into smaller queries is good when dealing with a few GBs of data or a few millions of records per hour.
 For larger data sets, [exporting](https://learn.microsoft.com/en-us/azure/azure-monitor/logs/logs-data-export?tabs=portal) is recommended.